shwina/still-magic/_en/branches.md

 or `git checkout abcd1234 path/to/file` followed by `git add` and `git commit` to restore an old version of a file.
 And every once in a while,
-you'll {% include g key="g:jenny" text="jenny" %} the repository and clone a new copy because everything is messed up.
+you'll [jenny](#g:jenny) the repository and clone a new copy because everything is messed up.

 This workflow essentially uses Git to do backups and as a replacement for `scp` (or `ftp`, if you're of an older generation).